 Access all of Apple’s services such as Apple Music and Siri

 No SpO2 monitor or always-on display

 If you’re an iPhone user but don’t want to splash out on their highest spec watch, the Apple Watch Series 5 also has an ECG but comes in at a lower price point.
-The ECG app is identical to the Series 6, however, there are a few other differences which I’ll explain here.
+The ECG app is identical to the Series 6.
+However, there are a few other differences which I’ll explain here.

 You’ll still get a slick-looking watch that’s available in aluminum, stainless steel, titanium, and ceramic.
-Unlike some of the previous generations, it has a digital crown with haptic feedback alongside a retina display.
+Unlike some previous generations, it has a digital crown with haptic feedback alongside a retina display.
 However, the Series 5 is lacking some of the other premium features found in the Series 6.